 What doesn't work (and why it backfires)

-For tantrum-flavored refusal specifically, toddler refuses food: what to do walks through the playbook.
+For tantrum-flavored refusal specifically, toddler refuses food: what to do walks through the play-by-play.

 When to seek help